wp-plugins/category-country-aware/readme.txt

 * set widget to only display on small devices i.e. when your sidebar is not visible.

-Use **shortcodes** in a "Visiting Chicago" post, to:
+Use **shortcodes to customize your posts** for visitors from different countries e.g.

-* hide unnecessary info about Passport/Visa requirements for visitors from within US and Canada
+* [display only="US,GB"]some content[cca_display] will only display the enclosed content, advert etc to visitors from US and UK.

+* [cca_display not="GB,AU"]some content[cca_display] will NOT display the enclosed content to visitors from the specified countries.

 * auto convert temperature to the right scale for your visitor (&deg;F/&deg;C)

 &nbsp;